andrechristikan/ack-nestjs-boilerplate-docs/features/language.md

 ## Usage

-We can use `MessageModule` with 3 way.
+We can use `MessageModule` with 3 ways.

 * [@Response()](/features/response?id=response-decorator) or [@ResponsePaging()](/features/response?id=response-paging-decorator)
 * [ErrorHttpFilter](/features/exception)